TestAnything/Specification/tap-version-14-specification.md

 Anything    := [^\n]+ "\n"
 ```

-(Note that the above is intended as a rough "pseudocode" guidance for
+Note that the above is intended as a rough "pseudocode" guidance for
 humans.
-It is not strict EBNF.)
+It is not strict EBNF.
+Detailed parsing instructions for each
+element can be found in the sections below.

 The Version is the line `TAP version 14`.